Remove moss from tree trunks and branches by performing the following steps:

 - Fertilize trees to strengthen them to resist moss.

 Some tree care companies use copper sulfate or lime-based products for moss removal, but these are toxic chemicals that can damage nearby painted structures, including your home.
-By following the process detailed below, you’ll be able to remove moss without damaging your house, trees, or lawn.
+By following the process detailed below, you’ll be able to remove tree moss without damaging your house, trees, or lawn.

 Should Moss be Removed From Trees?

-Moss can cause harm to the trees in your yard.
+While not always the case, moss can cause harm to the trees in your yard.
 For instance, branches covered with green moss or hanging Spanish moss are much more likely to break during storms and rainfall.
 Additionally, moss collects moisture.
 This can attract fungi, mold, and insects like chiggers.
 A thick growth of moss can even stop air and sunlight from reaching new buds and leaves.